kubeshop/botkube-docs/docs/architecture/index.md

 **Event Notifier:** Finally, notifier sends BotKube event over the configured communication channel.

 **Bot Interface:** Bot interface takes care of authenticating and managing connections with communication mediums like Slack/Mattermost/MS Teams.
-It reads/sends messages from/to commucation mediums.
+It reads/sends messages from/to communication mediums.

 **Executor:** Executes BotKube or kubectl command and sends back the result to the Bot interface.